 CREIT does not engage in the trading of financial assets for speculative purposes nor does it write options.
 The most significant financial risks to which it is exposed to are market risk, credit risk and liquidity risk.
-The detailed discussion of the impact of these risks are discussed in Note 32 of the audited financial statements financial statements or Exhibit "4", and the interim financial statements or Exhibit "8".
+The detailed discussion of the impact of these risks are discussed in Note 32 of the audited financial statements financial statements or Exhibit "4".